 According to mettl.com, recruiters are also able to work on pre-screening hiring modules because of information associated with such profiles.
 But just like the positives, there are some loopholes along with it.
 Let us now get to the positives along with negatives of online recruitment.

-- Reaching out to a wider audience- as part of your recruitment strategy without the use of online recruitment software you can reach out to a wider audience.
+Reaching out to a wider audience- as part of your recruitment strategy without the use of online recruitment software you can reach out to a wider audience.
 Nearly 46 % of the entire world uses internet connection and in developed countries of the world, it touches as high as 80 %.
-If your target market is young recruits then online recruitment strategy is the best option as 100 % of the age group are avid internet users
+If your target market is young recruits then online recruitment strategy is the best option as 100 % of the age group are avid internet users.
+Later you can go through the list of candidates and with the help of PersonalityData.org,

 To conclude in the process to look for new hires online recruitment software is a vital cog in the wheel.
 Though an effective strategy would be to explore multiple avenues including trade publications, even traditional publishing and external recruiters are going to assist you in finding a person of your choice